 The K40 style lasers all produce so much laser power that they’re in the most dangerous Class 4 category per the FDA’s rating scheme.
 Class 4 lasers require a complete enclosure that prevents even accidentally reflected laser light from escaping the enclosure, and also requires safety interlocks to stop the laser firing if the enclosure is opened.
-There is no hint of an enclosure interlock.
+There is no hint of an enclosure interlock on most K40 units as shipped.
 The K40 is unsafe without an enclosure interlock on the opening panels to the bed, electronics, and laser tube sections of the box.

 For more information: Laser safety: Light and Electricity

 There is a very real danger of starting fires with the K40 laser.
 Never operate it without a fire extinguisher nearby.

 - Stay present at your laser at all times while operating it.
 Do not leave it, even for 30 seconds.
 If you have any urgent need to leave, stop/pause the job first.

 - Keep a CO2 fire extinguisher immediately at hand, and use it if flames start.
 You must install interlocks, and you will depend on them to avoid eye damage when if you need to the the fire extinguisher.